 University of Cincinnati Board of Trustees (UC Board of Trustees)—See Board of Trustees.

 University of Cincinnati Medical Center—This name change (from University Hospital) became effective Dec.
 10, 2012.
 It's now University of Cincinnati Medical Center, without a "the" or "The."
 (Drop the article in other hospital names, regardless of what their usage is.)
 On first reference: University of Cincinnati Medical Center.
 On second reference: UC Medical Center or UCMC.
-Do not use University of Cincinnati Hospital or just University.

 University of Cincinnati Medical Center at Deaconess—Use this term to refer to University of Cincinnati Medical Center services offered at the former Deaconess Hospital (now known as Deaconess Health Campus).
 These services include the UC Health Psychiatry Services Unit and UC Hospital Psychiatric Emergency Services.